Qthan/alpaca/doc/README.md

-You can create doxumentation files for the compiler by running
+You can create documentation files for the compiler by running

 	$ make doc

 in the src directory.